Tylxr-r/CTK-MediaInstaller/README.md

 # CTK-MediaInstaller

-## a simple gui app that lets you download from youtube music youtube instagram and tiktok.
-## built with customtkinter for the interface and yt_dlp for the heavy lifting.
+# built with customtkinter for the interface and yt_dlp for the heavy lifting.

 ## how it works